Grow your career, not just your qualification.

 How to apply:

 Medical student placements: Our university medical elective program is for all medical students with an interest in psychiatry.
 Up to four local and overseas students are accepted each year.
-Find out more and apply online or contact Dr Jerome Nicholas, Hospital Training Coordinator.
+Find out more and apply online or contact Dr Sachin Jindal, Hospital Training Coordinator.